AdobeDocs/experience-manager-64.sv-SE/help/assets/managing-image-presets.md

 >[!NOTE]
 >
->För att kunna se knapparna **[!UICONTROL URL]** och **[!UICONTROL RESS]** när du använder en bildförinställning på en resurs måste resursen publiceras.
+>In order to see the **[!UICONTROL URL]** and **[!UICONTROL RESS]** buttons when applying an image preset to an asset, the asset must be published.
 >
->I Dynamic Media - Scene7-läge publiceras bildförinställningar och bildresurser automatiskt.
+>I Dynamic Media - Scene7-läget publiceras bildförinställningar och bildresurser automatiskt.
 >
 >I Dynamic Media - hybrid-läge måste du manuellt publicera bildförinställningar och bildresurser.